About the Journal

 VIII.
 Ethical considerations

 The DPJ does not necessarily agree or endorse theoretical and/or empirical findings, paradigmatic or conceptual frameworks, methodological approaches, or ethics of the scholarship published in the journal.
-Our main goal of the journal is to publish scholarship of the high scholarly quality, fitting the focus and scope of the journal, for a further public academic and educational forum.
-The DPJ does not reject manuscripts based on solely ethical concerns about the submitted scholarship and/or empirical research because we believe that these concerns have to be publically discussed.
-To promote a discussion of ethics of scholarship and research, we want to encourage our DPJ external reviewers to raise emerging ethical concerns and issues about the scholarship and/or empirical research for the authors.
+The main goal of the journal is to publish scholarship of high scholarly quality that fits the journal's focus and scope for a broader public academic and educational forum.
+The DPJ does not reject manuscripts solely on the basis of ethical concerns about the submitted scholarship and/or empirical research, because we believe these concerns should be publicly discussed.
+To promote discussion of the ethics of scholarship and research, we want to encourage our DPJ external reviewers to raise emerging ethical concerns and issues regarding the scholarship and/or empirical research with the authors.
 If the authors of a submitted manuscript choose to ignore or reject these ethical concerns or the authors address them in a way that is viewed by the DPJ Managing Editors (at least one of them) as unsatisfactory or as worth of a further discussion, the DPJ Managers have a right to add a preamble to the publication, listing their ethical concerns for the readers.
-The authors have a right to see a draft to this preamble and to address it which will become a part of this preamble.
+The authors have the right to review a draft of this preamble and to address it, which will become part of this preamble.

 Have a meaningful, fair, and enjoyable reviewing process!